Q: What is the core mission for customer development at an early-stage start-up? What are the skills necessary to execute on that mission?

 Core mission is early customers, early revenue, early references.
 All of these reduce risk, demonstrate traction, and make subsequent sales efforts easier (and for bootstrappers, keep the lights on).

 Key Customer Development Skills

 People who are good at early customer development have empathy both for the product development process and how a prospect will use the product to create value in their business.
 This normally requires:

 - Lead generation–typically by taking part in niche communities or already active conversations,

-- Complex negotiation with the objective of creating a relationship not a transaction,
+- Complex negotiation with the objective of creating a relationship not just closing a transaction,

 - Project management: the need to manage the product introduction and use inside the customer’s firm as a project with joint commitments and agreed to milestones,

 - Triage: the ability to prioritize the opportunities on the table and the likely capability set that engineering can deliver in a particular time frame.